If you are a woman in business and want to share your business story, then share it with us here and get featured!

 Very often, we want to help other women, but don’t know how.
-Here are a few online and offline resources that offer support for women in different contexts.
+Here is a list of online and offline support for women in different contexts.

 Sometimes, providing that support lies completely in our hands.
 We can provide a listening ear, or a shoulder to lean on.
 We can spend money on women owned businesses, and spread the word about them.
-We can encourage, celebrate and cheer on.
+Furthermore, we can encourage, celebrate and cheer on.

 For domestic workers in India, who are usually women, caste, class and gender interact to create particularly difficult challenges.